mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 **King's Audience:**
 - King Aldric IV is grateful but suspicious
 - Asks heroes to surrender both Components "for safety"
-- If heroes reveal truth about Thandris III, king is shocked
+- If heroes reveal truth about Aldric III, king is shocked
 - Political crisis ensues - some nobles want cover-up, others want truth

 **New Allies:**